 Virginia will allow fees and finance charges of up to 36% APR.
 They also allow a $5 processing for all direct payday loans issued.
 You can only have one outstanding at any given time in Virginia.
 There are no rollovers allowed on any payday advances that have been offered in-state.

 Washington views the loan cap rule differently than most other states.
-They have a nominal $700 loan amount and the state also says the loan amount can not exceed 30% of the gross income of the borrower.
+They have a nominal $700 loan amount and the state also says the loan amount can not exceed 30% of the borrower’s gross income.
 They’ll go by whichever is lower.
 They allow no rollovers and have a max loan tenure of 45 days.
 Finance charges are capped at 15% of the first $500 borrowed.

 West Virginia does not allow direct payday lenders or installment loans.
 There are some types of loans allowed where rates are capped at 31% but it’s unclear what type of loans that apply to.
-If you live in West Virginia it would be best to consult an attorney or state regulator for more information.
+It would be best to consult an attorney or state regulator for more information if you live in West Virginia.

-Wisconsin is a good state to be in if you need a short-term loan.
-They allow a direct payday lender to provide funding of up to $1500, Borrowers can ask for a loan tenure of no more than 90 days.
-There’s no limit on the number of loans you can have outstanding but you are only allowed one rollover on any given direct lender payday loans.
-Check the state’s payday lending information page about current restrictions regarding the annual percentage rate in 2022.
+Wisconsin is an excellent state to be in if you need a short-term loan.
+They allow a direct payday lender to provide funding of up to $1500; borrowers can ask for a loan tenure of no more than 90 days.
+There’s no limit on the number of loans you can have outstanding, but you are only allowed one rollover on any given direct lender payday loan.

-There is currently no limit on the amount of money you can borrow in Wyoming from a direct lender.
+There is no limit on how much money you can borrow in Wyoming from a direct lender.
 They allow a max loan amount of up to one month with interest rates up to 20%.
-There is no limit on the number of loans outstanding and on rollovers.
+There is no limit on the number of loans outstanding and rollovers.